Senbagaseelan18/VLSI-Design-Contest/README.md

 As the project progresses, this repository will be **continuously updated** with new developments, implementation files, and results from the PolarFire® SoC Icicle Kit.

 ---
+## 🎯 Recent additions (summary)

+The following project folders were added to the repository and are available under the repository root.
+I have *not* changed the content above — this is an additive summary to make the new material easier to find:

+- `Boot Image Installation/` — Instructions and resources to flash the Linux BSP image and boot the PolarFire® SoC Icicle Kit.
+- `Internet_Connection/` — Network setup and troubleshooting notes so the board can be accessed from your laptop/network.
+- `LED_Blinking/` — Example files and media showing LED blinking demos and sample code.
+- `Project Idea/` — Design concept, block diagrams and project planning documents for the EdgeSight project.
+- `Web-based_led_control/` — A web interface demo (Flask + templates) for controlling board LEDs over the network.
+See the README inside that folder for full instructions and example code.

 ## 6. Contributors